tlamedia/gtm-kit/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/gtm-kit)

 == Changelog ==

+= 2.19.0 =

+Release date: 2026-09-14

+Find out about what's new in our [our release post](https://gtmkit.com/changelog/gtm-kit-2-19/).

+#### New:
+* When Google for WooCommerce adds a Google tag beside your container, GTM Kit now names it as the source instead of saying it could not tell.
+* Site Health now checks that GTM Kit's settings can be saved, and shows the error it got back when they cannot.
+* When sending your system data from the Support screen cannot get through, the screen now says so instead of claiming your ticket was not found.
+With GTM Kit Premium you can then copy the data or download it to email instead.
+* You can now serve the Google tag from your own domain, so ad blockers and browser tracking restrictions interfere less with your measurement.
+If it stops working, GTM Kit falls back to the standard loader and tells you.
+It is off by default, and an alternative to your own sGTM container domain.
+* GTM Kit now points out setups that leave data unmeasured, such as a WooCommerce store with its ecommerce events switched off.
+At most one such notice appears at a time, and dismissing it keeps it away for 90 days.

+#### Bugfixes:
+* A Google tag loading beside your container is no longer reported as duplicate tracking in the dashboard.
+It is now a notice, since the tag is only counted twice when it also fires inside your container.
+Two containers, or the same container loaded twice, are still reported as problems.
+* When settings will not save, the settings screen now tells you why instead of quietly showing your old values again.
+It names any rejected setting, and on a site with a persistent object cache it names the cache as the likely cause.
+* Password managers no longer fill in GTM Kit's settings fields.
+A filled-in value could previously be saved without you typing it, and came back after you removed it.
+* Event names such as purchase and add_to_cart can no longer be renamed by translations in the settings screens, where they disagreed with the events GTM Kit actually sends.
+* The order confirmation page now sends purchase data only to visitors WooCommerce or Easy Digital Downloads would show the order to.
+Anyone opening a shared or guessed link previously received the order contents, its value and the shopper's details.
+The buyer's own visit still reports the purchase.

+#### Other:
+* New `gtmkit_active_cmp` and `gtmkit_cmp_display_name` filters let a site declare a consent platform GTM Kit cannot detect, such as one loaded by the theme or a code snippet, so Site Health stops reporting consent as unconfigured.
+* The customer details sent with a purchase now come from the order itself, so they describe the buyer rather than whoever opened the confirmation page.
+* `WooCommerce::include_customer_data()` now takes the order as its second argument, before the order value, and reads every customer field from it.
+Code that calls this method directly must pass the order.

 = 2.18.1 =